Austria

 Dismissals are subject to other regulations specific to the sector

-This applies to 3 other countries: Flanders, The Netherlands, Switzerland
+This applies to 5 other countries: Flanders, Ireland, The Netherlands, Slovakia, Switzerland

 100% Promotion procedures for senior academic staff